AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/channels.md

   title: Channels
   icon: controller
 ---
-# Channels
+## Channels

 Applied Energistics 2's [ME Networks](../me-network.md) require
 Channels to support devices which use networked storage, or other network services.
-Think of channels like USB cables to all your devices.
-A computer only has so many USB ports and can only support so many devices connected to it.
-Most devices such as standard cables, and machines can only pass through up to 8 channels.
-You can think of standard cables as a bundle of 8 "channel wires".
+Most devices such as standard cables, and machines can only support up to 8 channels.
 However <ItemLink id="fluix_covered_dense_cable"/> can support up to 32 channels, the only other devices capable of transmitting 32 are <ItemLink id="me_p2p_tunnel" />
 and the [Quantum Network Bridge](quantum-bridge.md).

-An easy way to see how channels are being used and routed through your network is to use [smart cables](../items-blocks-machines/cables.md), which will display on them the paths and usage of channels.

 A Network without a <ItemLink id="controller"/>
 is considered to be Ad-Hoc, and can support up to 8 channel using devices.